Cholesterol is carried through the bloodstream by carriers made up of fat and proteins called Lipoproteins.

 High levels of LDH point to acute or chronic cell damage, organ or tissue damage, and this enzyme is also a valuable prognostic marker in lymphoma, leukaemia, and colon cancer.

-High levels of Uric acid are seen most commonly in those with a predisposition to gout.
+High levels of Uric acid are seen most frequently in those with a predisposition to inflammatory arthritis or gout.

 Creatinine is a waste product from the breakdown of creatine phosphate found in muscle tissue.

-High levels of Creatinine are seen in muscular disorders, kidney failure, and occasionally pregnancy-related complications.
+High levels of Creatinine are seen in those with muscular disorders, kidney failure, and occasionally pregnancy-related complications.

 Blood glucose levels vary widely and test readings strongly depend on the time the blood sample was drawn, and if it is a fasting or non-fasting individual.